-- 1. Use a garden hose to remove any debris. - Using a large sponge or soft bristle brush, use diluted or mild soap to gently scrub the top. - 3.
+- 1. Use a garden hose to remove any debris. - 2.
+Using a large sponge or soft bristle brush, use diluted or mild soap to gently scrub the top. - 3.
 Rinse and clean and do not allow soap to dry on the cover.
 Do not use soap on the underside of the cover. - 4.
-Please check with your Sundance Spas dealer for recommended cover care and conditioning products.
-Use non-petroleum based conditioners to keep the vinyl supple. - 5.
 Do not use any solvents, abrasive cleaners or strong detergents.
 Do not use products that contain silicone or alcohol.

-- B. Additional Care and Maintenance Instructions: - 1.
-Debris can accumulate on the spa cover.
+B. Additional Care and Maintenance Instructions:

+- 1. Debris can accumulate on the spa cover.
 Removal of snow or other debris will help to avoid breakage of the foam cores. - 2.
-Be sure to lock the cover straps to secure the cover from unwanted or accidental entry. - 3.
-Do not place heavy objects on the vinyl. - 4.
-Do not walk, sit or stand on the cover. - 5.
-Do not drag or use the flaps/skirt or the cover lock straps to remove the cover. - 6.
+Be sure to lock the cover straps to secure the cover from unwanted or accidental entry.

+- 3. Do not place heavy objects on the cover. - 4.
+Do not walk, sit or stand on the cover. - Do not drag or use the flaps/skirt or the cover lock straps to remove the cover. - 6.
 Use only recommended cover lift systems. - 7.
 Use only chemicals and cleaners recommended by Sundance Spas. - 8.
 Remember to keep spa covered when not in use.
-Maintaining proper water levels assures efficient operation and efficient electrical usage. - Do not expose your spa to the sun for extended periods of time as UV rays can damage the interior surface. - 10.
-Use caution when removing cover.
+Maintaining proper water levels assures efficient operation and efficient electrical usage. - 9.
+Do not expose your spa to the sun for extended periods of time as UV rays can damage the interior surface. - Use caution when removing cover.
 Before removing cover, assure all locks have been released to avoid lock breakage and/or cover strap damage.